History

 The church is unique because of its proportions, because the western part with the porch, towers and internal gallery is longer than the nave with the apse.
 What’s more, the gallery (matroneum) is a kind of transition between the two-tower front and the nave.
 The gallery also had an extension in the form of a tribune, occupying the entire western span of the nave.
 Gallery was probably connected by small portals with floors of the towers, it also had two semicircular altar niches, symmetrically placed in the thickness of the walls, constituting the base of the arcade, which the gallery opened onto the nave.
 The inter-tower part was crowned with a cross-ribbed vault.

 The main task of the magnificent western part of the church was to declare the prestige of the founder’s family and the functions related to the representation of lay patrons and liturgical care over their souls.
 In contrast, the space reserved for lay visitors to the church or for the monastery’s economic workers (lay brothers) has been reduced to a relatively short section of the nave.
 The eastern part of the church, as part of the monastery enclosure, was available only to monks.
-The side chapels, open to the choir with arcades, met the liturgical needs of the convent.
+The side chapels, open to the choir with arcades, met the liturgical needs of the monastery.
 There were side altars, necessary due to the requirement of the Premonstratensian regulations regarding private funeral masses, which were not allowed to be sung in the choir at the main altar.
 In addition, above the chapels of the church there were originally attic spaces resembling galleries, perhaps also used as stands for singers.

 From the south, the monastery buildings were adjacent to the church, grouped in a traditional arrangement with a rectangular courtyard in the middle surrounded by cloisters.
 The west wing was in direct contact with the porch and was two or three-space at the gorund floor.
 In the south-east corner it was adjacent to the south wing.
+On the western side of the church there was a rotunda dedicated to the Twelve Apostles.
+The entire monastery complex was located inside extensive earth fortifications from the 9th/10th century, formed by three concentric ramparts.

 bibliography: